 Law or Business Electives: 9 credit hours

-The Capstone Course: 4 credit hours including scholarly research and writing and the capstone project.
+The Capstone Course: 4 credit hours, including scholarly research, writing, and the capstone project.

 Core classes may be taken in any sequence.
-Formation of Government Contracts and Performance of Government Contracts must be complete before taking Law electives.
+Formation of Government Contracts and Performance of Government Contracts must be completed before taking Law electives.
 The capstone course must be completed last.

-All courses are offered at Foggy Bottom campus in Washington, D.C., and online.
+All courses are offered on the Foggy Bottom campus in Washington, D.C., and online.

-Courses that are 2-4 credits are 14 weeks long, while courses that are 1.5 credits are 7 weeks long, offered in either the first or second half of a semester.
+Courses that are 2-4 credits are 14 weeks long.
+Courses that are 1.5 credits are 7 weeks long, offered in either the first or second half of a semester.

 Students complete degree requirements in the following time frames: